fmoncomble/APP_extractor/README.md

 - At the top of the list of search results, choose the desired file format (.txt for simple text files or .xml) and click "Extract & Download";
 - A zip file called "Archive.zip" is downloaded, containing files with the full text of the documents listed in the search page;
 - Repeat for each page of search results;
 - Unzip the archives.
-The texts are named YYYY-MM-DD_Authorn which allows for easy chronological sorting.
+The texts are named YYYY-MM-DD_Author which allows for easy chronological sorting.